 Today, Congress has taken one step closer to making confidentiality provisions illegal.
 The new Tax Cuts and Jobs Act seeks to restrain corporate tax deductions for legal fees and settlements related to sexual harassment claims.
 In essence, if a corporation wants a tax deduction it has to make the settlement of sexual harassment cases public and not confidential.
 If the company seeks the confidentiality clause in the settlement agreement, they are prohibited from taking the deduction.

 See a similar discussion on the same topic at #metoo Sexual Harassment Laws Are Broken.

-If you have employment law questions or need help with specific workplace issues, contact Mark P. Carey, P.C.
-Our employment lawyers can consult with you regarding your issue and offer guidance on next steps.
+Sexual Harassment Investigations and Settlements Must be Transparent.
+If you have employment law questions or need help with specific workplace issues, contact Carey & Associates PC at 203-255-4150.
+Our employment lawyers in Connecticut and New York can consult with you regarding your issue and offer guidance on next steps.